MicrosoftDocs/Devices-docs/surface/surface-headphones.md

 # Surface Headphones 2+ tech overview

-Built for the hybrid workplace, Surface Headphones 2+ reduce unwanted ambient noise, enable clear remote meeting participation, and provide high-fidelity sound.
-Surface Headphones 2+ include 13 levels of active noise cancellation, ear cup dials, and an advanced 8-microphone system for voice clarity, [18.5 hours of music](https://www.microsoft.com/en-us/surface/business/surface-headphones-2-plus) <sup>1</sup> listening time or up to 15 hours of voice<sup>2</sup> calling time.
+Built for the hybrid workplace, [Surface Headphones 2+](https://www.microsoft.com/surface/business/surface-headphones-2-plus) reduces unwanted ambient noise, enables clear remote meeting participation, and provides high-fidelity sound.
+Surface Headphones 2+ includes 13 levels of active noise cancellation, ear cup dials, and an advanced 8-microphone system for voice clarity, 18.5 hours of music <sup>1</sup> listening time or up to 15 hours of voice<sup>2</sup> calling time.

 ## Certified for Microsoft Teams

-Surface Headphones 2+ meet audio/video specification standards while using Teams software to ensure a high-quality call experience.
+Surface Headphones 2+ meets audio/video specification standards while using Teams software to ensure a high-quality call experience.
 A "Certified for Microsoft Teams" experience is enabled via one of the following methods:

 - **Surface USB link dongle.** Use the included dongle for a wired connection.
 - **Bluetooth**.
 Now available for Windows 11, ensure you update the headphones to run the latest firmware, [as described below](#updating-firmware).
 A subsequent firmware update for the headphones to meet Teams certification standards on Windows 10 is coming soon.